Embrace the Mysticism of Creation Spirituality

 What Is Creation Centered Mysticism?

-Creation Spirituality is nondual, understanding that both immanence and transcendence are a unity.
-Its mysticism is not fleeing material reality for some some other world, but finding that transcendent reality in this world, and in our own hearts, and in the connections within and among us.
+Creation Spirituality is nondual understanding that both immanence and transcendence are an essential unity.
+Its mysticism is not a fleeing from material reality for some other world, but finding that transcendent reality in this world, and in our own hearts, and in the connections within and among us.
 “Creation Spirituality is the idea that divinity permeates all things, and all things have the imprint of divinity, yet the sum of all things does not fully encompass the mystery of the divine.”
-(Sid Hall) There is a sense that we must hold the paradoxes.
-One might say that Creation Spirituality mystic practices do not see the created world as opposite the spiritual world, but sees them as an interrelated whole, as a living scripture of Divine presence in all of creation, teaching us the many beautiful names of the Divine.
-The practice is to remove impediments within and release the illusions that anything is separate from God, and to listen to what is spoken in creation within, around, and among us, and respond in stillness or movement, in creativity and in transformation.
-The Creation mystics are engaged all those activities.
+(Sid Hall) We hold this paradox.
+Creation Spirituality mystic practices do not see the created world as opposite the spiritual world, but sees them as an interrelated whole, as a living scripture of Divine presence in all of creation, teaching us the many beautiful names of the Divine.
+The practices within Creation Spirituality, derived from our ancestors assist us in removing impediments within and help us release the illusions that anything is separate from God.
+They listen to what is spoken in creation, within, around, and among us, and celebrate that in stillness or fluid movement, in creativity and in transformation.
+Creation mystics of the many cultures and faiths have been and continue to be engaged all these practices found in the four paths of Creation Spirituality.
+Creation itself is our teacher, the first scripture written in the very cells of life.

 Matthew Fox writes, “If all of Creation had been whispering the story of its own Spirituality for 13.5 billion years…we would call that story Creation Spirituality.”
 We are part of that story.